wp-plugins/wptouch/readme.txt

 = Version 1.9.9.2 =

-* Changed date/time parsing for WordTwit integration
+* Changed date/time parsing for WordTwit integration.
+Updated WordTwit if you see incorrect date/times.

 = Version 1.9.9.1 =